Lopalov/teachbook_integration/book/assessment.md

 Disclaimer: information may change depending on unforeseen circumstances or measures (see: TER Art 29, sub 4).

-In case the assignment or project is not submitted on time, which means it won't be evaluated, there won't be any repair opportunity.\
+In case the assignment or project is not submitted on time, which means it won’t be evaluated, there won’t be any repair opportunity.